haskell/ghcup-hs/docs/install.md

 ### Windows

 On Windows, msys2 should already have been set up during the installation, so most users should just proceed.
 If you are installing manually, make sure to have a working mingw64 toolchain and shell.

-### Which versions get installed?

-GHCup has two main channels for every tool: **recommended** and **latest**.
-By default, it installs *recommended*.

-*latest* follows the latest release of every tool, while *recommended* is at the discretion of the GHCup maintainers and based on community adoption (hackage libraries, tools like HLS, stackage support, etc.) and known bugs.

-Also see [tags and shortcuts](../guide/#tags-and-shortcuts) for more information.

 ## Next steps